bridge-core/docs/docs/guide/advanced/dash-components/index.md

 ---
-title: '📦 Custom Components'
+title: '📦 Dash Components'
-description: Learn how you can write custom components for Minecraft entities, blocks and items!
+description: Learn how you can write Dash components for Minecraft entities, blocks and items!
 sidebar: Advanced
 ---

-# 📦 Custom Components
+# 📦 Dash Components

-This page serves as an introduction to bridge.'s custom components which are available for use within your entity, block and item files.
+This page serves as an introduction to bridge.'s Dash components which are available for use within your entity, block and item files.
 This article will cover the following topics:

-:ballot_box_with_check: What is a custom component?<br/>
+:ballot_box_with_check: What is a Dash component?<br/>
-:ballot_box_with_check: How to install a custom component.<br/>
+:ballot_box_with_check: How to install a Dash component.<br/>
-:ballot_box_with_check: How to use a custom component.<br/>
+:ballot_box_with_check: How to use a Dash component.<br/>
-:ballot_box_with_check: How to write custom components.<br/>
+:ballot_box_with_check: How to write Dash components.<br/>

 ## Basics

-Custom components allow you to extract common logic from entity, block and item files and to generate JSON using JavaScript or TypeScript.
+Dash components allow you to extract common logic from entity, block and item files and to generate JSON using JavaScript or TypeScript.
 They integrate seamlessly into bridge. by appearing alongside Minecraft's built-in components within auto-completions.

 ### Component Locations

-Custom components are loaded from the `components/` folder within your behavior pack.
+Dash components are loaded from the `components/` folder within your behavior pack.

 -   Item components are expected to be within the `components/item/` folder
 -   Block components are expected to be within the `components/block/` folder